Getting Around Krabi

 Getting around Krabi is straightforward, with a variety of transport options available.

-If you are arriving at the airport, you can pre-book transfers which provide a hassle-free start to your holiday.
+If you are arriving at the airport, you can pre-book transfers, which provide a hassle-free start to your holiday.

-There are self-drive options such as rental cars or motorbikes that are great for exploring Krabi at your own pace.
+There are self-drive options, such as rental cars or motorbikes, that are great for exploring Krabi at your own pace.

-Within Krabi Town itself, motorbike taxis and local buses make it easy to get to your destination efficiently, and for transport to the surrounding beach areas, songthaews provide a cost-effective alternative for both locals and tourists alike.
+Within Krabi Town itself, motorbike taxis and local buses make it easy to get to your destination efficiently.

-This page contains affiliate links, which means if you make a purchase through a link, we may receive a very small commission at no additional cost to you, you can read our affiliate disclosure.
+This page contains affiliate links, which means if you make a purchase through a link, we may receive a very small commission at no additional cost to you, you can read our affiliate disclosure

-These pre-arranged transfers are similarly priced to standard taxis but offer greater convenience by allowing you to secure your transport before leaving home and reducing any stress upon arrival.
+Pre-arranged airport transfers are similarly priced to standard taxis but offer greater convenience by allowing you to secure your transport before leaving home and reducing any stress upon arrival.

-Depending on your destination and arrival time, one-way transfers start from around 800 Baht.
+Depending on your destination and arrival time, one-way transfers start from around 780 Baht.

 Renting a car or motorbike is one of the best ways to explore Krabi province and all the mainland attractions at your own pace.